 Heartbeat technology research is growing more advance.
 Some companies are already making progress on getting it right.
 For example, the wearable device called the Nymi Band already uses heartbeat authentication.
 Furthermore, Apple’s Touch ID also makes use of this technology.
 By having its biometric key transported using Bluetooth and NFC.
 This will make it applicable to thousands of devices and applications.

 The needs for multi-factor authentication continues to be high in demand.
 This is causing people asking for more security on their devices.
 Thereby creating the next phase of device authentication.
-And soon in the near future, we could all be logging into our devices and accounts using our heartbeats.
-This is possible as the technology is becoming more realistic by the day.
+And soon in the near future which is almost now.
+We could all be logging into our devices and accounts using our heartbeats.
+This is gradually unfolding as the technology is becoming more realistic by the day.

 For questions or suggestions.